 What we know about Daisy:

-Daisy could be in a home with kids and other dogs but not a home with cats; she likes to chase them!
+Daisy could be in a home with older kids and other dogs but not a home with cats; she likes to chase them!
+We would recommend Daisy not be adopted to anyone who lives in the city as the constant sights and sounds are too much for her.

 If you are looking for a sweet Daisy girl to be part of your pack please email Rescue Rep Liz at email@example.com or call 415-613-6374.